Skip to content

 • History stored in separate polymorphic table

-Best for: When you need audit trails but not event sourcing.
+Best for: When you need audit trails but not event sourcing or orchestration.

 Symfony Workflow Component